Last Updated on

 - Rosemary oil – Naturally deters pests, eases stress, uplifts mood

 Natural Flea Repellent Spray Recipe

 - 4 drops lemongrass essential oil

-- Filtered or distilled water (we use our Big Berkey)
+- Filtered or distilled water (we use our Berkey water filter)

 - Place the essential oils into your spray bottle, then top off the rest of the bottle with purified water, leaving just a bit of room for the spray top to fit down in and not run the water out over the top.